siddikui/Kuka-KR210-Kinematics/README.md

 ## Project: Kinematics Pick & Place
 ### This is the write up for the 6DOF Kuka KR210 serial manipulator pick and place project.
-The project involves forward and inverse kinematic analysis for calculating 6 joint angles that would bring the manipulator's end effector(gripper) to a given position and orientation.'
+The project involves forward and inverse kinematic analysis for calculating 6 joint angles that would bring the manipulator's end effector(gripper) to a given position and orientation.

 ---